 We only keep your data for as long as is necessary for the purpose(s) for which it was provided.
 For the purposes of providing legal services this is for 6 years after your case or matter ends unless you are a minor in such instances we may keep your data for 6 years after you reach the age of 18.
 This is because we are required to keep client files for that period by our Regulator and / or by the Law Society of Northern Ireland.

-For our training services we will hold data for a period of up to 3 years after the date of training in accordance with awarding body requirements.
+For our training services we will hold data for a period of 3 years after the date of training in accordance with awarding body requirements.

-Any data we hold in order to process financial information for example, in the processing of training and membership fees will be retained for 7 years in accordance with auditing requirements.
+Any data we hold in order to process financial information will be retained for 7 years in accordance with auditing requirements.

 Who do we share your personal data with?